Join us at 1 p.m. ET Thursday for an AARP Coronavirus Tele-Town Hall on managing your money. Learn more.

 Medicare drug coverage carries premiums beyond what you pay for original Medicare.

 Part D premiums vary by plan.
-In 2019 the average monthly premium is $39.63 a month, according to an analysis by the Kaiser Family Foundation.
+In 2020 the average base monthly premium is $32.74 a month, according to the Centers for Medicare & Medicaid Services.

 The base rate is what most enrollees pay for their Part D plan.
 But if you earn more than a certain amount, you are subject to a rate adjustment that Medicare sets.